CreativeCodeBerlin/creative-coding-minilist/README.md

 # Where does it come from?

-There is a rich history of artists using computers as a tool, going back all the way to the 1970s.
-People like [Vera Molnar](https://vimeo.com/372579247), [Frieder Nake](http://dada.compart-bremen.de/item/agent/68), [Lillian Schwartz](https://vimeo.com/98960229), Manfred Mohr, many of them still active today.
+There is a rich history of artists using computers as a tool, going back all the way to the early 1960s.
+People like [Vera Molnar](https://vimeo.com/372579247), [Frieder Nake](http://dada.compart-bremen.de/item/agent/68), [Lillian Schwartz](https://vimeo.com/98960229), and [Manfred Mohr](http://www.emohr.com/), some of them still active today.
 They used computer code to generate complex visuals, drawings, animations, or music.
 To learn more about the history of computer art you can read [*When the Machine Made Art*](https://www.bloomsbury.com/us/when-the-machine-made-art-9781623562724/) by Grant D. Taylor.

 # Why this document?